stompchicken/connect4/doc/connect4.md

                 else:
                     value = min(child_value, value)
             return value

-Cost linear in the size of the game tree, but we can do better.
+The cost of the minimax algorithm in linear in the size of the game tree, but we can do better.

-Diagram OXO

-I use this to test alpha beta on the principle that it would be hard to screw it up.
+Diagram of the game tree

 Alpha beta
 ----------